PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/getting-started.md

 ---
-title: Getting started with MSAL React
+title: Get started with MSAL React
 description: Get started with MSAL React.
 Learn how to initialize MSAL React, determine whether a user is authenticated, protect components, sign a user in and acquire an access token.
 author: EmLauber
 manager: CelesteDG